robertmuth/Cwerg/FrontEnd/README.md

-# Cwerg Language (Experimental Frontend)
+# Cwerg Language

 Cwerg tries to find the right balance between language expressiveness and compiler implementation complexity.
 The hope is to reach a sweet spot *above* what C gives us today and make it convenient to write system software like operating systems and compilers in this language.

 Complexity budget: about 10kLOC for a compiler frontend with basic optimizations

-Warning: This is completely unfinished and experimental.
+Warning: This is still quite experimental.
 We expexct to gain some more insights about the design-space by bootstrapping the front- and backend.

 ## Syntax